FlowFX/flowfx.de/content/resume.md

 I prefer

 - working part-time.
-Currently I work Mondays through Thursdays, and it greatly benefits my well-being and the quality of my work.
+Currently I work 30 hours per week, Monday through Friday, and it greatly benefits my well-being and the quality of my work.
 - not working on stupid things like cars, crypto, "AI", or advertising.

 ## Relevant job experience